Job Chapter 31

 He now proceeds to the realm of the wishes and thoughts, and is, therefore, far more thorough and searching with his own case than his friends had been.

-Hebrew, (hithgnorarti; stirred up himself), to rejoice and insult over his misery.
+Hebrew, (hithgnorarti; stirred up himself), to rejoice and insult over their misery.

 Job was saying, that he had not taken vengeance on his enemies.
 He had left vengeance to the LORD.